lmondada/dphil-thesis/content/02_quantum/02_basics.md

 quantum analogue of the classical bit, i.e., a value that can take the values `0` or `1`.

-Whilst we do not want to delve too deeply into the details of the physical realisations of qubits in real-world architectures, it is important to note one fundamental difference with classical systems.
-Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages;
-another way of saying this is that bit values, and hence data, correspond to electrical currents on a chip.
+We will stick to our promise of not delving into the details of the physical realisations of qubits in real-world architectures.
+Nonetheless, it is important to note one fundamental difference with classical systems.
+Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages; another way of saying this is that bit values, and hence data, correspond to electrical currents on a chip.
 Gates, i.e. the lowest level of operations that can be applied to bits, then correspond to barriers that let the electrical current flow through or block it.
 Generalising slightly, we can picture a classical gate as a black box with `n` input wires going into the box and `m` output wires leaving it.
 For any combination of on and off voltages on the input wires, the box will turn on some of the output wires.
 The vital point to take away from this classical state of affairs is that we can think of input and output bits (i.e. the input and output wires) as physically distinct objects (the wires).

 This is not the case in implementations of qubits.
 Unlike their classical